sunmingtao/poker-hand-analysis/Leaks.md

 21. Called too much when "I know I am beat, but I can't fold".
 22. After losing a buy in or more, I find myself unable to make the fold I am supposed to make.
 23. When there is three broad way cards, facing river psb, one pair is never good.
 Only top two plus should consider calling.
+24. After check raise the turn, even not holding the nuts, still should bet large to balance the bluffs.
+Don't hope villain to bluff or thin value bet.

 ## Snowie profitable line